Darwin (Year 3)

 PE

-Darwin Class will have two hours of PE each week.
+Darwin Class will have two hours of taught PE lessons each week.
 This term, the children will participate in tri-golf on Thursday afternoons where they will develop their golf skills.
 They will learn how to hold a golf club, how to chip a ball and how to putt the ball.
 They will develop their coordination and aim and learn how to putt the ball into different zones.
-They will have PE outside as their enrichment on a Wednesday afternoon where they will develop different skills which they can apply in different sporting situations.
+They will have Handball as their enrichment on a Wednesday afternoon.
+Handball is an invasion game, a mixture of basketball and football.
+They will develop different skills, such as sending and receiving, attacking and defending, which they can apply in different sporting situations.

 Art